tough-dev-school/python-testing-homework/docs/pages/template/production-checklist.rst

 .. code:: bash

-  docker-compose -f docker-compose.yml -f docker/docker-compose.prod.yml
+  docker compose-f docker-compose.yml -f docker/docker-compose.prod.yml
   run --rm caddy -validate

 This check is not included in the pipeline by default,